Planning pregnancy after breast cancer treatment

 2. Pregnancy after breast cancer

-If you’re able to become pregnant and have a baby after your breast cancer treatment, there’s no evidence that you’re at increased risk of the cancer returning.
+If you’re able to get pregnant and have a baby after your breast cancer treatment, there’s no evidence that you’re at increased risk of the cancer returning.
 There’s also no evidence that there are any health risks for children born after breast cancer treatment.

 Do I need to wait before trying for a baby?

-Many specialists advise women to wait for at least two years before becoming pregnant.
-This is because the possibility of the cancer coming back can lessen over time, and you may be at greatest risk in the first two years after diagnosis.
+Many treatment teams advise women to wait for at least 2 years after treatment has finished before becoming pregnant.
+This is because the possibility of the cancer coming back can lessen over time, and you may be at greatest risk in the first 2 years after diagnosis.

 Egg donation